 Current Research Projects:

-My current research, after spending last year on sabbatical in the Bosnian border town of Bihac, looks at local responses to the large numbers of people from outside Europe moving through the irregular "Balkan Route" to the EU.
+My current research, after spending 2019-20 on sabbatical in the Bosnian border town of Bihac, is an ethnographic look at local responses to the large numbers of people from outside Europe moving through - and getting stuck along - the irregular "Balkan Route" to the EU.
 I am particularly interested in the dynamics of gender, racialization and shifts in people's sense of belonging and peripherality vis-a-vis the rest of Bosnia-Herzegovina, former Yugoslav states, the EU, and "Europe."
 An older project deals with gender, transitional justice and post-war memory through an examination of the Women's Court, a feminist initiative to approach questions of justice during and after the wars of the 1990s in the post-Yugoslav region.
 At the same time, I am co-editing, with Tuija Pulkkinen of the University of Helsinki, a volume on borders as sites of desire production in a variety of gendered and sexed ways, to be published by University of Manchester Press.
 This collection comes out of the four-year COST network called EastBordNet, an interdisciplinary initiative looking at the eastern borders of Europe with special attention to the dynamics of gender and money at and across material and conceptual borders.

 Note on PhD supervision: I welcome inquiries and applications from prospective MA or PhD students interested in the topics and areas mentioned above.
 However, I am currently supervising a full load of PhD students and will not necessarily have "free space" for new doctoral students in the coming academic year (2022).